reclaimprotocol/attestor-core/docs/claim-creation.md

 	- If the claim was successful -- the attestor will additionally sign just the claim data & send it back to the user.
 This is the proof the user can show to anyone to prove the claim.
 See the [appendix](#signing-and-verifying-a-claim) for more details.

 There you have it!
 The complete flow for creating a claim on a attestor.

+## TOPRF

+We support threshholded [OPRF](https://en.wikipedia.org/wiki/Oblivious_pseudorandom_function) to obscure sensitive data in a proof in a consistent way.

+Let's take an example of where this may be used.
+Say you want your users to prove their DOB to you via some govt.
+ID, and simultaneously want to ensure no two users submit the same ID proof to you.
+To de-duplicate the data, you'll need to see their ID number, which they may not want to reveal to you.

+This is where TOPRF comes in -- it allows you to verify the uniqueness of the ID number without actually seeing the ID number.
+The hashed ID will be consistent across multiple proofs, so you can verify the uniqueness of the ID number without actually seeing the ID number.

+### How is this different from a hash?

+A simple hash such as SHA256 could work, though in certain cases, it may not be secure as hackers or malicious actors can use a rainbow table to reverse the hash.

+TOPRF gets around that by requiring a server (the attestor) to generate the hash, rate-limiting any attempts to build a rainbow table.

+### Can the attestor see the private data I am hashing?

+No, the attestor cannot see the private data you are hashing, the original ata is obscured & sent to the attestor in a way that it cannot be reversed.

 ## Appendix